4GeeksAcademy/cybersecurity-syllabus/00-prework/basics-concepts-in-network-security.md

 ---
 title: "Basics in Network security"
-subtitle: "Learn how to enhance network security by configuring packet filtering rules in a firewall."
+subtitle: "Learn the basics of network security!
+Discover how to configure packet filtering rules in firewalls to protect your network from vulnerabilities."
 tags: ["networking", "cybersecurity"]
 authors: ["blindma1den", "lorenagubaira"]